 Work Orders associated with a Sales Order

-Work Orders are used to manage the production of Assembly type items in AcctVantage.
-If you enter a Sale for a finished good that you do not have in stock, this lesson will show you how to get a Work Order in the queue to build it!
+Work Orders are used to manage the production of Assembly items (i.e. finished goods).
+If you enter a sales order for a finished good that you do not have in stock, this lesson will show you how to get a Work Order in the queue to build it!

-There are a couple of conditions that must be met for this feature to work:
+There are three conditions that must be met for this feature to work:

-- The Include in Auto Work Order box must be checked on the Product record.
+- Include in Auto Work Order setting must be enabled on the Product record.

 - The Sales Order must be in Committed status.

-Navigate to the Bill of Materials tab on the Product record for the Assembly.
+Navigate to the assembly's Product > Bill of Materials tab.

 - One Work Order Per Line Item: If you are selling 5 units, this will create 1 Work Order to build all 5 units.